Zócalo Artist-in-Residence Program

 Located on the Beautiful Campus of Zócalo Apartments

 Zócalo Artist-in-Residence program is committed to celebrating the creative spirit by incorporating a first-of-its-kind artist-in-residence program in Houston — a key pillar within a vibrant community that highly encourages the interaction between artists and residents.
 Zócalo’s Artist-in-Residence program debuts its inaugural season by offering two year-long residences on the beautiful campus of Zócalo Apartments located in the emerging Spring Branch area of Houston, Texas.

-Artists chosen by an expert panel of local curators and a public vote will be granted no-cost housing and exhibition space on campus.
+Artists chosen by an expert panel of local curators will be granted no-cost housing, a monthly stipend, and exhibition space on campus.
 A single one year and two six-month residencies will be available each following annual cycle.
 On a monthly basis, artists will have the opportunity for art shows on the property and participate in public engagement events with Zócalo’s residents and the greater Spring Branch community.

 Given the ample size of the Zócalo campus, artists who work in larger, exterior scales will be welcome to push the boundaries of their creativity by creating installations to be displayed on the exterior of buildings or on Zócalo’s large central lawn.
-The end of each residency will result in a solo exhibition or artist talk highlighting the works created throughout the residency period.
+The end of each residency will result in a solo exhibition, artist talk, or final project highlighting the works created throughout the residency period.
 Artists working in visual mediums who are interested in exploring a community or socially engaged practice are welcome to apply.